 Level One: Annoyance with an Edge.

 Everyone has things they dislike.
 But the things that bother people with misophonia have an uncomfortable edge to them.
 The trigger sound could be something like sniffling.
 When a person with misophonia hears sniffling, it immediately draws their attention.
-It may not be much more than annoyance, but some other unpleasant quality to the experience exists.
+It cannot be ignored.
+Although it may not be much more than an annoyance at this point, there is some other unpleasant quality to the experience.
 If this is as far as it goes, we could call this Level One misophonia.

 Level Two: Focused Attention